mjwarrior/houserules/README.md

 ### Earning
 These actions can earn you extra weekend time

-    - Get dad up such that he is working out by 4:30 (+30 Mins)
+    - Get dad up such that he is working out by 4:30am (+30 Mins ea/day, or +1 hour ea/day if done for Mon-Sat)
     - *more to come if you have ideas*

 ### Losing